 Evident in cool wet conditions from late autumn to spring.

 Fusarium or fusarium patch is the more common of the two lawn problems whilst snow mould is exactly the same disease that occurs after prolonged snow cover.
-Fusarium is primarily a disease of fine or old turf generally occurring in the late autumn and in to winter usually during a mild spell.
-It is not particularly common in lawns but can be damaging because it kills the grass plants.
-You may end up with small infestations and not notice it.
+Fusarium is primarily a disease of fine or old turf generally occurring in the late autumn during prolonged damp weather and also in winter usually during a mild spell.
+It can be damaging because it kills the grass plants though you may end up with small infestations and not notice it.

 If you do notice it you will see small tennis ball size straw coloured spots.
 These get bigger in the right conditions.
 Whilst the disease is growing the perimeter has a slimy coating of whitish fungal mycelium.
 This can make the patches irregular in shape looking like fluffy clouds.

-The disease generally strikes in cool weather with constant moisture (drizzle or fog).
-Consequently turf with a heavy thatch layer, compaction, poor drainage, clay soil or shade is more prone to attack.
+As the disease generally strikes in cool weather with constant moisture (drizzle or fog), turf with a heavy thatch layer, compaction, poor drainage, clay soil or shade is more prone to attack.
 Late and heavy applications of nitrogen fertiliser can make the grass plant more susceptible to the disease.

 New lawns can also suffer particularly after snow.
 This is primarily because they are still relatively tender and have not built up much resistance to disease and fungal attack.